megrao/Visualization-Checklist/README.md

 # Visualization Checklist

-The intial cheatsheet had all the codes but in the updated version, I have incorporated 27 different plots and their variations.
-Plot types and options are explained in the coding cheat sheet (updated version 3).
-Additionally, I have deleted Version 2 to avoid confusion.
+In the updated version of the Python code base (v3), I have incorporated 27 different plots and their variations.
+Additionally, Plot types and options are available in the jupyter notebook.
+Visualization checklist covers 4 phases - Before the Visualization, Select the Visualization, During the Visualization and After the Visualization.

+Note: I have deleted Version 2 to avoid confusion.

 Please feel free to suggest any changes.

-Reference:
+### Reference:

 	https://www.datarevelations.com/truthful-art.html

 	The Truthful Art by Alberto Cairo